CurveDocs/curve-resources/docs/crvusd/loan-details.md

 # **Loan Details**

-When a user creates a loan, their **collateral is allocated across a range of liquidation prices**.
+When a user creates a loan, their **collateral is allocated across a range of bands (liquidation prices)**.
 Should the asset price fall within this range, the loan will enter soft-liquidation mode.
 In this state, the user is not allowed to add additional collateral.
 The only recourse is to either repay with crvUSD or to self-liquidate the loan.

 <figure markdown>
   ![](../images/loan_details_2.png){ width="600" }